AIwarenessStarted in August 2021

 Targeted phishing on employees is a persistent and concerning threat.
 Accurate detection of targeted phishing on employees is therefore a very valuable challenge to solve, since it enables organizations to stop adversaries early in the kill-chain.

-According to the PCSI Cyber Security Radar, spear phishing was the most used attack for intial access by APT’s in 2010, and ever still in 2020.
+According to FireEye, spear phishing was the most used attack for intial access by APT’s in 2010, and ever still in 2020.
 Over the past 2 years the PCSI partners have developed several machine-learning technologies for detecting targeted phishing on employees.
-The main challenge was to validate the performance of such detection technologies, because it is time consuming to manually confirm an email to be malicious.
-The employee itself is most knowledgeable about whether an email is contextually ‘normal’, a computer can best detect technological abnormalities, and the security analyst is the right person for drawing a final conclusion on whether an email is malicious or benign.
+The main challenge in this research was to validate the performance of such detection technologies.
+The main reason: it is time consuming to manually confirm whether an email is malicious, and in this process you will usually have to involve both the target employee and a security expert.

 In this project we propose to develop a system in which the employee (the target), SOC analyst, and detection capabilities all come together in a positive feedback loop.
 It will support the employee to be resilient for phishing at the right time, it will decrease the workload for SOC analysts, and lastly both the employee’s and SOC analyst’s feedback will help improve the detection algorithm performance.
-We believe this idea is unique in the sense that it propose to utilize machine learning based detection technologies, employee contextual knowledge, and a SOC analysts expertise in synergy.
+We believe this idea is unique in the sense that it propose to utilize machine learning based detection technologies, employee contextual knowledge, and a SOC analysts expertise, all in synergy.

 Why do we want to work on this idea within the PCSI?